-While the Collision Industry

-Conference standard does not contain

-the most cutting edge or most

-technologically advanced auto body

-repairs methods and standards, the CIC

-standards are still to this day the most

-widely accepted, and most widely

-recognized standards in the industry

-and the standard that was created and

-accepted by an industry wide

-association, versus methods and

-upcoming April meeting in Seattle Wa.
-I will enclose a draft copy for your review.
+While the Collision Industry Conference standard does not contain the most cutting edge or most technologically advanced auto body repairs methods and standards, the CIC standards are still to this day the most widely accepted, and most widely recognized standards in the industry and the standard that was created and accepted by an industry wide association, versus methods and upcoming April meeting in Seattle Wa.
+I will enclose a draft copy for your review. processes that may be common in only small niche type repair services.
 Thirdly, paint material rates are a significant portion of the cost to repair a collision damaged vehicle.
 This component must be added to the survey process in order to protect the consumer.

-Finally, I would like to suggest that the department's obligation is to create regulations that protect the consumer.
+Paint material rates were considered but rejected as an individual repair component because of industry wide standard practices relating to payment for paint services.
+Also, "paint and materials" rates are not labor rates and so are not included in these proposed regulations designed to deal only with labor rates.
+Comment # 13.4 Finally, I would like to suggest that the department's obligation is to create regulations that protect the consumer.
 Many insurance companies have preferred provider networks which are a reasonable option for insurers, policy holders, claimant customers and repairers.
 With that said, I believe that the department of insurance should require full trans parity for consumers.
 To that end, I believe that insurers should be required to disclose the exact terms of the agreements that they have with their preferred providers.
 Consumers have a right to know or if a preferred provider has made a separate agreement with an insurer which could compromise the quality and safety of their vehicle during the repair process.
 Secondly, if a repair facility has agreed to certain terms with an insurer in exchange for the expectation of increased referral volume, it would benefit the consumer to know the exact nature of the insurer and repairer relationship so that the consumer has full disclosure.
+Response to Comment # 13.4 Thank you for the recommendation and comment.
+The Department's primary goal is indeed consumer protection.
+However, the commenters suggestion that the Department force an individual commercial party to disclose the details of a contract with a third party vendor is well beyond the scope of the currently proposed labor rate survey regulations and is also well beyond the statutory authority which is being relied on to promulgate the regulations.
+The Department is cognizant of the potential importance of direct repair shop programs and thus the proposed regulations do in fact take into account #973304.14 101